 The first thing to clarify is what your assistants will be doing for you.
 This can include a specific list of regular tasks, as well as a somewhat broader description of what might occasionally be asked of them.

-An administrative virtual assistant, for example, might manage your day-to-day appointments and correspondences, while occasionally handling matters related to filing documents.
+A virtual administrative assistant, for example, might manage your day-to-day appointments and correspondences, while occasionally handling matters related to filing documents.
 An e-commerce virtual assistant might be focused on handling Shopify, but understand that they’ll occasionally need to edit copy or images for shop listings.

 As with any job opening, you should set aside some time to onboard new remote freelancers and expect a period of adjustment.
 In addition, you should have a common reference for their duties, such as: